wxt-dev/wxt/docs/guide/resources/upgrading.md

 ### Sources ZIP: `includeSources`/`excludeSources` Now Behave Like a Standard Allowlist

-Previously, `includeSources`/`excludeSources` behaved unintuatively: `all files - excludeSources + includedSources = zipped files`.
+Previously, `includeSources`/`excludeSources` behaved counterintuitively: `all files - excludeSources + includedSources = zipped files`.
 This is not the standard behavior for allowlist/blocklists.

 As of v0.21, these options behave as expected: `includedSources - excludeSources = zipped files`.